bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 2) If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.

-This is a relatively simple baseline to support the variety of local workflows students will have.

 ## What should I submit to Canvas?